-The Intramural Program is committed to providing outstanding educational and instructional programs, services and facilities to Howard University students, faculty, and staff.
+The Howard University Department of Student life and Activities Intramural program is committed to providing outstanding educational and instructional programs, services and facilities to Howard University students, faculty, and staff.
 The Department will provide recreational activities and programming that strengthen the campus community by promoting personal health, safety and wellness.